Volunteer Position Descriptions

 - Coordinate with MSPA to do a joint Cape Wear Sale in the fall

-- For the remainder of 2016-17 school year and 2017-18 ONLY, maintain inventory for leftover Cape Wear and fulfill on-line orders.
+- For the remainder school year 2017-18 ONLY, maintain inventory for leftover Cape Wear and fulfill on-line orders.
 (Orders are normally placed before inventory is purchased.
 The 2016-17 inventory was partially purchased, and we have an overstock of some items.

 Scholastic Book Fair Co-Chair - 2 Positions